hailo-ai/Hailo-Application-Code-Examples/runtime/cpp/yolov8/x86_64/README.md

 1. Creates a device (pcie)
 2. Reads the network configuration from a yolov8 HEF file
 3. Prepares the application for inference
-4. Runs inference and postprocess (using xtensor library) on a given image\video file
+4. Runs inference and postprocess (using xtensor library) on a given image\video file or a camera
-5. Draws the detection boxes on the original image\video
+5. Draws the detection boxes on the original image\video\camera input
 6. Prints the object detected + confidence to the screen
 5. Prints statistics